EndBug/version-check/README.md

 If you want to contribute to the action, even by just raising a problem or proposing an idea, you can click [here](CONTRIBUTING.md) to find out how to do it ;)

-## License

-This action is distributed under the MIT license, check the [license](LICENSE) for more info.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):